Relational De-Creation

 Ezekiel 33:11

-“Tell them, ‘As I live,’ says the Lord Yahweh, ‘I have no pleasure in the death of the wicked; but that the wicked turn from his way and live.
-Turn, turn from your evil ways!
-For why will you die, house of Israel?’”
+“Say to them, As I live, declares Lord Yahweh, I have no pleasure in the death of the wicked, but that the wicked turn from his way and live; turn back, turn back from your evil ways, for why will you die, O house of Israel?”

 Ezekiel does not make judgment less real.
 The wicked still die if they do not turn.
-But the text reveals God’s posture toward that death: he does not take pleasure in it.
+But the text reveals God’s posture toward that death: He does not take pleasure in it.
 Judgment is not divine cruelty.
 It is the holy consequence of refusing life.

 Lamentations 3:31–33

 Lamentations speaks from inside severe judgment, not outside it.
 The grief is real, and God’s hand in judgment is not denied.
 Yet the text insists that affliction is not God’s delight.
-He does not grieve human beings from the heart as if suffering itself were the goal.
+He does not grieve human beings from the heart as if affliction itself were the goal.

 Malachi 4:1–3